-By now you’ve probably heard about coronavirus, a new virus that started in Wuhan, China in December 2019 and has spread at an alarming rate around the world.
-I’ve received a number of emails from concerned travelers with plans to visit China.
-It’s a valid question: Should travelers cancel their plans to visit China because of the coronavirus?
+COVID-19. <sigh> It’s disrupted everybody’s plans.
+This virus, which started in Wuhan, China in December 2019 and has spread at an alarming rate around the world, has decimated global travel.
+I’ve received countless emails from concerned travelers with plans to visit China in 2024 and beyond.
+Can travelers still visit China in a post-COVID world?

 It’s natural to be concerned about this kind of news, so let’s go over some key pieces of information about the coronavirus China scare before we get to my recommendations for China travelers.

-As with the SARS outbreak in 2003, ground zero for this strain of the coronavirus in China was believed to have started in a meat market.
+As with the SARS outbreak in 2003, ground zero for this strain of the coronavirus in China (officially named COVID-19) was believed to have started in a meat market in Wuhan.
 These massive, often unsanitary markets are a prime breeding ground for these kinds of viruses.

 Notice for Travelers